thehyve/transmart-core/transmart-batch/docs/developer_docs.md

 Building
 --------

-    ./gradlew capsule
+    ./gradlew shadowJar

-Executable will now be at `build/libs/transmart-batch-<version>-capsule.jar`.
+The executable will now be at `build/libs/transmart-batch-<version>.jar`.

+To run it, execute:

+    java -jar build/libs/transmart-batch-<version>.jar

+or use the script [transmart-batch.sh](../transmart-batch.sh).

 Configuring
 -----------